Big Ramsey Degrees in Ultraproducts of Finite Structures: Preliminaries

 \subsubsection{Types and Saturation}

-Types are sets of first-order formulas.
+Types are consistent sets of first-order formulas all in the same number of variables.
 We will assume that all types are closed under (first-order) logical consequence.
 Types are usually treated as collections of formulas whose free variables come from some fixed finite set of variables.
 As noted on p. xxxiii of \cite{Sh-c}, it is sometimes useful to consider types in infinitely many variables, as we will see in Lemma \ref{technical}.